Best Sleeves for iPad Pro

 You can pick up the byrd&belle iPad Pro sleeve with pockets in charcoal, or gray.

-Water resistant, well-made, and perfect for being toted around solo or slipped into your workbag, the Waterfield Peralta Scarlet Sleeve is as fashionable as it is functional!
-It's made from a coated ballistic nylon along with Luna Textiles that won't fade or falter with age, making it the perfect bold accessory to tote around at the office, through the airport, or even to a business meeting at lunch.
+Impact-resistant, well-made, and perfect for being toted around in your workbag, the Waterfield iPad Pro Sleevecase is a great accessory for your iPad Pro!

-A simple leather strap keeps your iPad secured in the Peralta Scarlet Sleeve, making it easy to quickly access your iPad Pro in a pinch!
+The sleeve itself has an inside that's made from a high-grade neoprene, while a long-lasting, impact-resistant, super durable waxed canvas exterior protects your iPad Pro from the elements and the dangers of day-to-day life.

-You can pick out your Waterfield Peralta Scarlet Sleeve in colors like red gala, blue/gold plaza, and black ballistic nylon.
+You can pick out your Waterfield iPad Pro Sleevecase in colors like "black ballistic" or a brown "grizzly" leather.

 What's your favorite sleeve?